samjulien/blog/_posts/2018-08-20-our-engineering-experience-with-react-and-storybook.markdown

 In Guillermo's words:

 > "We have strong tests along with continuous integration because we want to have nice weekends without worrying about our production builds failing.
-The most common phrase in a PR is: Please add the tests."
+The most common phrase in a [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) is: Please add the tests."

 Aside from testing, we place high value in documenting code.
 It's our legacy for anyone who will be working with our codebase in the future.
 Fortunately, having a component library like Storybook allows us to document components visually and declaratively.
 Storybook provides a developer with all the information needed to understand the structure and state of a component.